krzentner/language-world/data/text-davinci-003-old/goal_py_md/drawer-open-0.py.md

-# drawer-open: pull the drawer open
-# def drawer_open(robot):
+Then continue with the following code:
     # Steps:
     #  1. Put gripper above drawer handle
     #  2. Drop gripper around drawer handle
     #  3. Pull open the drawer
-    # We need to put the gripper above the drawer handle before we can grab it,
+    # We need to put the gripper roughly above the drawer handle before we can grab it,
     # because of the angle of the robot's gripper.
     if check("the robot's gripper is not vertically aligned with drawer handle"): robot.move_gripper("vertically aligned with the drawer handle")